ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 header field from the decrypted request is outside of the current time window.

-Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in clocks.
+Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the Client, with a time window that is large enough to allow for differences in clocks.

 Oblivious Gateway Resources MUST NOT treat the time window as secret